 Influenced by icons of value and strength, my work communicates an interest in the reduction of powerful imagery.
 Forms rise from reoccurring motifs in architecture and jewelry and recede to minimal vacant structures.
 Through the use of traditional fabrication techniques, minimal forms are crafted as intersecting planes or with exposed interiors.
 The hollowness and skeletal nature of these objects are amplified through the use of monochromatic industrial finishes.

 Erica Bello studied metals/jewelry design at the Rochester Institute of Technology's School for American Crafts where she received her BFA.
 In 2014 Bello won the Halstead Grant for emerging artists and in 2017 she was chosen to speak at the 46th annual Society of North American Goldsmiths conference as an Early Career Artist.
-In addition to working as a studio jeweler Bello also holds the position of studio manager at the Baltimore Jewelry Center, where she also teaches classes on metalsmithing.
+In addition to working as a studio jeweler Erica Bello holds a position as studio manager at the Baltimore Jewelry Center and teaches classes on metalsmithing and jewelry design.
 Erica currently resides in Baltimore, MD and works out of her studio located in the Station North arts district.